vasyl83/SV07update/README.md

 ## 17. Beeper

+First, we need to add new rules to udev,

 ## 18. Cleanup

 In order to get some free space back on the emmc, it is wise to delete cached packages.
 Simply run